-It is generally considered that a residential leasehold with more than 100 years remaining is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 | Lender | Requirement |